thobach/MMM-Shelly-Pro-3EM/README.md

 git clone https://github.com/stefanjacobs/MMM-Shelly-PM
 ```

-check out the config.sample.js in the module directory.
+Check out the config.sample.js in the module directory.
 Copy the content to your config.js and change as necessary.
 You have to change ShellyApiPath to your device's IP address.

 Restart MagicMirror and enjoy.